Aperture Tag: Development and release

 Aperture Tag was developed and published by the Aperture Tag Team.
-The team, led by Mexican developer Evanna "Motanum" Roman, took inspiration from the Tag: The Power of Paint game, whose concept of paint gels was used in Portal 2.
+The team, led by developer Evanna "Motanum" Roman, took inspiration from the Tag: The Power of Paint game, whose concept of paint gels was used in Portal 2.
 Roman played the game once Valve announced the addition of gels in Portal 2, after which Roman began considering the paint gun and gel concepts.
 After attending a Valve-hosted closed beta for the 2012 Perpetual Testing Initiative update, Roman asked Valve employees if they had planned on adding a paint gun to Portal 2.
 They responded that while a weapon_paintgun file was in the game, it did not do anything and had been dropped entirely from Portal 2.
 Roman then began working on her paint gun model.
 The paint gun that Roman used in Aperture Tag is a modified version of a paint gun from a Portal community modder that approved Roman using their design.

 Prior to creating Aperture Tag, Roman also designed maps in the Source engine editor.
 After creating the initial paint gun map, Roman received praise from the Portal community.
 The development of Aperture Tag officially began in March 2013; the game was designed using Portal 2 Authoring Tools for Source engine games.
 After visiting Valve offices again in May 2013, Roman decided to make Aperture Tag a full modification release instead of a map pack.
 By the end of the year, all chambers were designed.
 Benjamin Thomas Blodgett helped program the compilation of maps in the modified in-game level editor.